xpxaxsxi/dpath/README.md

-This is a charlie-branch, where I try to learn about git and about github
+This is a delta-branch, where I try to learn about git and about github.
 # dpath

 An file system traversing utility.
 Backtracks in the directory structure.
 Got inspiration from xpath/2.